AresMUSH/aresmush.com/tutorials/config/website.md

 ## Changing the Navbar

 The `top_navbar` setting lets you customize your web portal's navigation bar.
-The home, account and admin links are always fixed, so the navbar goes:

-    Account (on small browsers) | CUSTOM NAV | Admin

-You control what appears in the CUSTOM NAV section.
-Here's an example:
+Note that the "Account" items (notifications, mail, etc.) will automatically move to the front of the navbar on small browsers.

+Here's an example of the navbar config:

     - title: Home
       route: home